jordansaker/Fuel-Log-API/README.md

 - User Cars
     -
-    - User cars is a join table for the Users and Cars entity and each record contains a user ID and car ID.
+    - User cars is a join table for the Users and Cars entities and each record contains a user ID and car ID.

 - Log Entries
     -